Magewire-Driven Forms in Hyva Checkout

-Step 1: Constructing the form component
+Step 1: Constructing the Form Component

 The Magewire component class handles real-time updates and customer existence checking.
-This example demonstrates a Guest Details form component that checks if a customer exists when an email is entered:
+This GuestDetails form component checks whether a customer account already exists when an email address is entered.

 <?php